nathanmb6/Project_E-Commerce_Public/README.md

 # Project_E-Commerce_Public
 # Exploratory Data Analysis (EDA)
-List Pertanyaan:
+List of Questions:

-1. pertanyaan 1 : Bagaimana Perkembangan Customer yang sering membeli produk berdasarkan State?
+1. Question 1: How has the development of customers who frequently purchase products evolved based on State?
-2. pertanyaan 2 : Bagaimana sistem Pembayaran yang sering di lakukan Customer?
+2. Question 2: What payment systems are commonly used by customers?

 # Data Visualization
-Menggunakan Matplotlib & Seaborn di notebook.ipynb
+Using Matplotlib & Seaborn in the notebook.ipynb.

 # Dashboard
-Menggunakan Streamlit, Periksa Folder Dashboard/Dashboard.py
+Using Streamlit, check the Dashboard/Dashboard.py folder.

-Cara Melihat Dashboard:
+How to View the Dashboard:

-1. Buka Command Prompt / Buka Terminal di VSCode
+1. Open Command Prompt / Open Terminal in VSCode.
-2. ketik "streamlit run Dashboard.py"
+2. Type "streamlit run Dashboard.py".